Madrid Protocol · WIPO international filing

 One filing.
 Protection across 130+ countries.

-Instead of a stack of separate national filings, the Madrid Protocol lets you extend one trademark to your choice of 130+ countries through a single application filed via WIPO — one matter, one renewal, one inbox.
-Attorney-led, quoted to your designation list.
+Extend one trademark to your choice of the 130+ Madrid jurisdictions through a single attorney-led WIPO application, quoted to your designation list.

-GTC attorney mapping a multi-country Madrid Protocol designation strategy
+GTC attorneys mapping a multi-country Madrid Protocol designation strategy

 When Madrid is the right route